Queen of Sheba: Hypotheses and archaeological evidence

+The famous Arabian explorer Harry St John Philby also believed that the Queen of Sheba did not originate from Southern Arabia, but from Northern Arabia, and that the legends about her at some point blended with the stories of Zenobia, the warrior queen of Palmyra (modern Tadmor, Syria), who lived in the 3rd century CE and converted to Judaism.
+For example, it is told (by one of Mohammed's biographers) that it was in Palmyra, in the 8th century during the reign of Caliph Walid I, that a sarcophagus was found with the inscription: 'Here is buried the pious Bilqis, the consort of Solomon...'.
+Jewish Kabbalistic tradition also considers Tadmor to be the burial place of the Queen, an evil deviless, and the city is considered an ominous haven for demons.
+There are also parallels between Sheba and another eastern autocrat, the famous Semiramis, also a warrior and irrigator who lived around the same time, in the late 9th century BC, which can be traced in folklore.
+Thus, the 2nd-century AD writer Melito of Sardis retells a Syrian legend in which the father of Semiramis is called Hadhad.
+In addition, the Hebrew legend made the queen the mother of Nebuchadnezzar and Semiramis his wife.

-In art
+In art and culture

 Medieval

-The treatment of Solomon in literature, art, and music also involves the sub-themes of the Queen of Sheba and the Shulammite of the Song of Songs.
-King Solomon and the Queen of Sheba was not a common subject until the 12th century.
-In Christian iconography Solomon represented Jesus, and Sheba represented the gentile Church; hence Sheba's meeting with Solomon bearing rich gifts foreshadowed the adoration of the Magi.
-On the other hand, Sheba enthroned represented the coronation of the virgin.

-Sculptures of the Queen of Sheba are found on great Gothic cathedrals such as Chartres, Rheims, Amiens, and Wells.
 The 12th century cathedrals at Strasbourg, Chartres, Rochester and Canterbury include artistic renditions in stained glass windows and doorjamb decorations.
 Likewise of Romanesque art, the enamel depiction of a black woman at Klosterneuburg Monastery.
 The Queen of Sheba, standing in water before Solomon, is depicted on a window in King's College Chapel, Cambridge.

 Renaissance

-The reception of the queen was a popular subject during the Italian Renaissance.
-It appears in the bronze doors to the Florence Baptistery by Lorenzo Ghiberti, in frescoes by Benozzo Gozzoli (Campo Santo, Pisa) and in the Raphael Loggie (Vatican).
-Examples of Venetian art are by Tintoretto (Prado) and Veronese (Pinacotheca, Turin).
-In the 17th century, Claude Lorrain painted The Embarkation of the Queen of Sheba (National Gallery, London).
+The Queen of Sheba was a popular feature in the Italian Renaissance.
+It can be found in the doors of the Florence Baptistery by Lorenzo Ghiberti, frescoes by Benozzo Gozzoli in Pisa, and in the Raphael Loggie.

 Piero della Francesca's frescoes in Arezzo (c.
 1466) on the Legend of the True Cross contain two panels on the visit of the Queen of Sheba to Solomon.
 The legend links the beams of Solomon's palace (adored by Queen of Sheba) to the wood of the crucifixion.
 The Renaissance continuation of the analogy between the Queen's visit to Solomon and the adoration of the Magi is evident in the Triptych of the Adoration of the Magi (c.
 1510) by Hieronymus Bosch.